annadoannn/cse15l-lab-reports/lab report 1.md

 - **How did you get the output?**
        `cat` read the data from the directory path and outputted the argument's content.
 - **Is the output an error?
 Why or why not?**
       The output is not an error.
-Though the argument isn't a file, `cat` simply outputs and confirms that the directory is a directory.
+Though the argument isn't a file path, `cat` simply outputs and confirms that the directory is a directory.